Failure diagnosis for agent-written tests

 Local runs disappear after you close the editor.

-CI logs tell you a workflow failed, but not whether reliability is drifting.
+CI logs tell you a test failed, but not what the agent should fix.

-Teams end up rebuilding history, alerts, and dashboards around the same workflow.
+Teams end up rebuilding failure history, alerts, and dashboards around the same test assets.

 With Cloud

-The same workflow accumulates history instead of disappearing into logs.
+The same test accumulates failure evidence instead of disappearing into logs.

-Pass rate and latency tell the team whether reliability is improving or drifting.
+Pass rate, latency, and flakiness show whether reliability is improving or drifting.

 VS Code

-Write or refine the workflow in the editor and inspect traces while the context is still fresh.
+Write or refine the test in the editor and inspect traces while the context is still fresh.

 CI

-Run the identical workflow in pull requests and scheduled jobs with the CLI.
+Run the identical test in pull requests and scheduled jobs with the CLI.
 No rewrite, no export step.

 Cloud

-Keep history, pass rate, latency, and notifications attached to the workflow the team already trusts.
+Keep failures, pass rate, latency, and notifications attached to the test the team already owns.

 Team Moment